LP-116/Project-1/README.md

 * Regression Analysis.ipynb (completed by Mathew)
   <br />This notebook shows how the regression analysis was completed.
 Graphs and the data cleanup process are included.

+Also in the main branch of this repository is an:

 * Images folder - this folder contains images of all graphs generated in the analysis
-* Data files - This folder contains all csv files used/exported in our analysis.
+* Data files folder - This folder contains all csv files used/exported in our analysis.
-* Analysis Presentation - A powerpoint version of our presentation. (completed by all)
+* Analysis Presentation - A powerpoint version of our presentation.
-* Group 4 Research Report - A summary of our findings. (written contributions by all but document prepared and finessed by Mathew)
+* Group 4 Research Report - A summary of our findings.

  ---
 ### Data sources